mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

 > **Word Error Rate (WER)**
 >
 > 'WER' (Word Error Rate) and 'Word Accuracy' are the best measurements to take when comparing two utterances, these are typically values in % and are derived by comparing a reference transcript with the speech-to-text generated transcript (or hypothesis) for the audio.
-In our case, the reference transcript is the transcript file we supplied for the testing data set, and the speech-to-text generated transcript (or hypothesis) is what the CSS generated when it processed the 6 audio files in the testing dataset.
+In our case, the reference transcript is the transcript file we supplied for the testing data set, and the speech-to-text generated transcript (or hypothesis) is what the STT generated when it processed the 6 audio files in the testing dataset.
 >
 > The algorithm used is called the Levenshtein distance, it is calculated by aligning the reference with hypothesis and counting the words that are Insertions, Deletions, and Substitutions.
 >